Erin Victoria Jackson

-Erin sits on a number of charitable and not-for-profit trusts, including the Committee for Canterbury, the Student Volunteer Army Foundation and the Winston Churchill Memorial Trust Board.
-She has also founded the Connection Collective – a grassroots initiative aimed at supporting career options for Canterbury high school students.
+Erin sits on a variety of charitable and not-for-profit trusts, including the University of Canterbury Foundation, the Committee for Canterbury, and the Winston Churchill Memorial Trust Board.
+She is also chair of the Student Volunteer Army Foundation - a direct legacy from the movement of volunteers in response to the earthquakes.

 Authenticity and continuous development are two must-haves for those thinking of taking on governance roles, she says.

 “My philosophy is to give as much as possible, including taking on voluntary work.
-It’s all about gaining experience and – above all – being authentic.
+It’s all about adding value and – above all – being authentic.

 “Given the liability and commitment you take on as a trustee or director, you have to be genuinely engaged.

-She loves governance roles because they give you the ability to set the direction and strategy for an organisation, plus enable you to tap into existing frameworks to create positive change, she says.
+She says she loves governance roles because they allow her to help set an organisation’s direction and strategy, plus enable her to tap into existing frameworks to create positive change.